C-essential surfaces in (3-manifold, graph) pairs: Definitions

 \item If $\zeta$ is a cycle, there exists a cancelling pair of disks $\{D_1,D_2\}$ for $\zeta$ with $D_j \subset C_j$.
 Furthermore there exists a compressing disk $E$ for $H$ such that $|E \cap T| = 1$ and if $E \subset C_j$ then $|\bdd E \cap \bdd D_{j+1}| = 1$ (indices run mod 2) and $E$ is otherwise disjoint from a complete collection of bridge disks for $T - H$ containing $D_1 \cup D_2$.

 \item If the endpoints of $\zeta$ lie in $\bdd M$, there exists a bridge disk $D$ for the bridge arc component of $\zeta - H$ such that $D - T$ is disjoint from a complete collection of bridge disks $\Delta$ for $T - H$.
-Furthermore, there exists a compressing disk $E$ for $H$ on the opposite side of $H$ from $T$ such that $|E \cap D| = 1$ and $E$ is disjoint from $\Delta$. \end{enumerate}
+Furthermore, there exists a compressing disk $E$ for $H$ on the opposite side of $H$ from $D$ such that $|E \cap D| = 1$ and $E$ is disjoint from $\Delta$. \end{enumerate} See Figure \ref{fig:removablepath} for an example of a removable path.

-If $T$ has a removable path $\zeta$, $\zeta$ can be isotoped to lie in a spine for one of the compression bodies $C_1$ or $C_2$.
+If $T$ has a removable path $\zeta$, $\zeta$ can be isotoped to lie in a spine for one of the compressionbodies $C_1$ or $C_2$.
+A condition weaker than being removable is the following: A circle or edge component $\gamma$ of $T$ is {\em isotopically core} if it can be isotoped in $M - (T - \gamma)$ to lie in the 1--dimensional portion of a spine of one of the compressionbodies $C_1$ or $C_2$.
+(Recall that the spine of a compressionbody is the union of the negative boundary of the compressionbody with a 1--complex such that the exterior of the spine is a product region.)